 Once you get to Sydney, hop off the boat and enjoy the rest of your evening!

 - Finally, depending on the boat you’re on for the river cruise, you should be super careful of standing out the front.
 If you’re wearing a short dress/skirt and standing outside, a combination of the lower seats inside and the wind will likely give everyone in the boat a good view of your rear end.
-You have been warned.
+You’ve been warned.

-Ultimately, go out there and enjoy yourself!
+Go out there and enjoy yourself!